Criminal Minds Actors Make TV Spot for Alzheimer’s Awareness Event Called the Longest Day

 The public service announcement builds on the show’s use of a character with Alzheimer’s to educate people about the disease.
 The commercial invites the public to take part in the Longest Day.

-One of the series’ characters is Jane Lynch, a woman with Alzheimer’s portrayed by Diana Reid.
-The episodes often depict her struggles and those that her disease imposes on her son, Matthew Gray Gubler, who is portrayed by Spencer Reid, according to a press release.
+One of the series’ characters is Diana Reid, a woman with Alzheimer’s portrayed by Jane Lynch.
+Several episodes have depicted her struggles and those that her disease imposes on her son, Spencer Reid, an FBI analyst who is portrayed by Matthew Gray Gubler, according to a press release.